 Some of the Senior Fellows Superkings are truly special, with floor-to-ceiling windows, four-poster beds or free-standing baths.
 We lucked out on our first visit, with spectacular views from two walls of glass and a decked strip of balcony.
 The tea-making facilities and Illy espresso machine were a nice touch, and the abundance of space was glorious.

-There are stunning views across the colleges from the Six Panoramic Bar & Restaurant on the top floor beneath the Rooftop Garden.
-Open all day serving pizzas, small plates and cocktails (including over 30 different gins), plus a proper afternoon tea with all the trimmings, this is a lovely spot for dining.
+There are stunning views across the colleges from the SIX Brasserie on the top floor beneath the Rooftop Garden.
+Open all day serving brunch all the way through to dinner and cocktails (including over 30 different gins), plus a proper afternoon tea with all the trimmings, this is a lovely spot for dining.

 Cambridge is overflowing with restaurants, bars and pubs serving food, so if you feel like stepping out, ask reception staff for recommendations.

 - Spa and Gym: Unusually for a boutique hotel, the spa and gym here are serious and professional.
 The Glassworks health club, designed by Richard Rogers, converts a lofty glass works into a great space to work out.
 Spa treatment rooms are small, but the massages, from a long menu, are excellent, as are the Elemis products.
 Yoga, Pilates and Aerobics classes are on offer (some free for guests) in the mirrored hall

 - Drinks on the rooftop garden: A fabulous place to sit and take in the details of Cambridge’s impressive architecture, with a glass of champagne in hand

 - Stroll: Cambridge is a wonderful city to explore on foot.
 Take a map from reception; buy picnic food in the market and lunch by the Cam before taking a punt, or walk to Grantchester’s water meadows